-Description - Best practices recommends granting roles to a Google Suite group instead of to individual users when possible.
-It is easier to add members to and remove members from a group instead of updating a Cloud IAM policy to add or remove users.
+Description - Best practice would be to grant roles to a Google suite group instead of individual users where possible.
+It is easier to add and remove members from a group instead of updating a Cloud IAM policy to perform these actions.